Easy Home Cooked Cat Food

 Cook 6-8 hours or until meat is very tender.
 Sometimes it’s less time, depending on if you cook on high or low.
 Mine can take as little as 4 hours.
 Remove meat and let cool until you can cut/tear it into chunks.
 Put in food processor with all the cooking liquid.
 Pulse until desired texture; from chunky to smooth pate.
 You will need to do this in batches, do not put all the meat and broth in at once.
 Do it a little at a time, especially if you’re doing larger batches.
 Only pulse for several seconds (I use the small chopping blade and pulse for around 3-5 seconds per time).
 Transfer to large mixing bowl.
-Add 4 teaspoons of Alnutrin per 2 lbs. of meat.
-So if you’re only making only a 1 lb. batch, use 2 teaspoons.
+AGAIN, PLEASE SEE ALNUTRIN PACKAGING AND WEBSITE FOR PROPER MEAT AND ORGAN AMOUNTS AND DOSING INSTRUCTIONS!
 (Make sure mixture is cooled to room temperature before adding).
 You can only get Alnutrin at this website: www.knowwhatyoufeed.com/shop_online.html

 Optional add in’s: